-HCPF does not refer to the authorization as a "concurrent review" authorization, but as a new "prior authorization".
+56 HCPF does not refer to the authorization as a "concurrent review" authorization, but as a new "prior authorization".
 The process followed by provider submitting the request, and the UM Vendor internally, for an ongoing OP service resembles a PAR process.
 For example, if a member is authorized for 6 months of physical therapy, and they need 6 months more, then the process is considered internally as a new PAR but is a continued service as far as the member is concerned.

-RAE 3 & 5 standard concurrent review periods vary depending on the services being rendered: Acute Treatment unit: review every 3-5 days, Short-term Mental health residential treatment: 3-5 days, Long-term Mental health residential treatment: 14-30 days, SUD residential treatment: 7-30 days, Intensive Outpatient: 14-30 days, Partial hospitalization: 7 days, Electroconvulsive therapy: 14-60 days, Day treatment: 30 days
+57 RAE 3 & 5 standard concurrent review periods vary depending on the services being rendered: Acute Treatment unit: review every 3-5 days, Short-term Mental health residential treatment: 3-5 days, Long-term Mental health residential treatment: 14-30 days, SUD residential treatment: 10-30 days, Intensive Outpatient: 14-30 days, Partial hospitalization: 7-14 days, Electroconvulsive therapy: 14-60 days, Day treatment: 30 days

-Concurrent Review SCENARIO 3: RAE 1-7 AND HCPF FFS QUESTION RAE 1 MH/SUD RAE 2&4 MH/SUD RAE 3&5 MH/SUD RAE 6&7 MH/SUD HCPF M/S What is the maximum amount of time allowed to issue a determination on a 24 hours internal goal 10 days for standard / 72 hours urgent 10 days for standard / 72 hours urgent 10 days for standard / 72 hours urgent 10 business days concurrent review request?
-(10 days standard / 72 hours urgent required) Strategy · ' Are concurrent review policies the same for both in-network and out-of- network providers?
+CONCURRENT REVIEW SCENARIO 3: RAE 1-7 AND HCPF FFS Question RAE 1 MH/SUD RAE 2&4 MH/SUD RAE 3&5 MH/SUD RAE 6&7 MH/SUD HCPF M/S on a concurrent review request?
+(10 days standard / 72 hours urgent required) Strategy Are concurrent review policies the same for both in-network and out-of-network providers?
 No, any OON ongoing service is subject to CCR.
-In- network services only CCR services on PAR list.
+Innetwork services only CCR services on PAR list.
 Yes, once OON providers have secured a single case agreement for services.
 Yes No, any OON ongoing service is subject to CCR.
 In-network services only CCR services on PAR list.
-Yes Evidentiary Services Does the plan use nationally recognized evidence-based clinical decision support products (InterQual, Milliman, etc.) to make decisions regarding concurrent review for outpatient services?
-MCG for MH and ASAM for SUD InterQual for MH and ASAM for SUD InterQual for MH and ASAM for SUD MCG for MH and ASAM for SUD InterQual and MCG for M/S Does the plan use internally developed guidelines to determine No No No No Yes.
-If there is no InterQual or MCG criteria available,
+Yes 58 Evidentiary Services Does the plan use nationally recognized evidence-based clinical decision support products (InterQual, Milliman, etc.) to make decisions regarding concurrent review for outpatient services?
+InterQual for MH and ASAM for SUD InterQual for MH and ASAM for SUD InterQual for MH and ASAM for SUD MCG for MH and ASAM for SUD InterQual and MCG for M/S Does the plan use internally developed guidelines to determine whether to concurrently review services?
+IF YES: How frequently are those guidelines updated?
+No No No No Yes.
+If there is no InterQual or MCG criteria available, state-specific criteria, based in industry best practice and evidenced based research, is utilized.
+In addition,

-&lt;sup>53 The term in-network and out-of-network is not used by FFS UM since the ColoradoPAR program serves the entire state of Colorado and look at in-state and out-of-state (OOS) providers.
+58 The term in-network and out-of-network is not used by FFS UM since the ColoradoPAR program serves the entire state of Colorado and look at in-state and out-of-state (OOS) providers.
 Some border facilities are considered in-state.
 Both OOS and in-state providers need to be enrolled with Medicaid to bill for services and the authorization policies are the same.

-CONCURRENT REVIEW SCENARIO 3: RAE 1-7 AND HCPF FFS QUESTION RAE 1 MH/SUD RAE 2&4 MH/SUD RAE 3&5 MH/SUD RAE 6&7 MH/SUD HCPF M/S whether to concurrently review services? state-specific criteria, based in industry best IF YES: How frequently are those guidelines updated? practice and evidenced based research, is utilized.
-In addition, for any members aged 20 and under, the Vendor must utilize EPSDT guidelines and definition when determining a review outcome.
+CONCURRENT REVIEW SCENARIO 3: RAE 1-7 AND HCPF FFS Question RAE 1 MH/SUD RAE 2&4 MH/SUD RAE 3&5 MH/SUD RAE 6&7 MH/SUD HCPF M/S for any members aged 20 and under, the Vendor must utilize EPSDT guidelines and definition when determining a review outcome.
 1328 REV codes and CPT codes that utilize in whole or in part internally developed, state developed criteria.